AjithSamuel/teamgideons/README.md

 ```
-#Ajith Samuel
+#Ajith Samuel.

 ```
 ##My project
 My project'll be based on the first and the fifth themes.
-I'll make a bus informaton and torough city guide for foreigners. and I also will be doing Telugu to English Translator for tourists and local people to interact easily.
+I'll make a bus informaton and thorough city guide for foreigners. and I also will be doing Telugu to English Translator for tourists and local people to interact easily.

-#Skills
+##Skills
 I do have experience with those programming languages:
 * Java
 * Java Script